lucafrance/lucafrance.github.io/_posts/2022-08-10-bitcoin-wallet.md

 [^6]: There are services which save the keys on your behalf and provide a risk trade-off.
 You basically exchange the risk of you screwing up with the risk of the service provider screwing up.

 [^7]: There are [privacy and security reasons](https://en.bitcoin.it/wiki/Address_reuse) for which is preferable to do so.

+[^8]: There are usually additional fees on marketplaces in addition to the network fees in bitcoin.

+[^9]: There can be multiple miners adding a block at the same time or malicious agents trying to replace transactions at earlier stages.
+The bitcoin network is designed to be eventually consistent, as only the longest blockchain is considered.